cadet-salzburg/OpenNI2xCinderBlock/README.md

 TODO
 ----
-* Auto Restart still problems to fix
+* Auto Restart still problems to fix (user tracker is not restarted)
 * Alternative event based implementation (should be way faster as it's threaded,specially for multiple devices)
 * HandTracker
 * device number vs. uri, rewrite functions to work with unique ids